Edit ESSENTIAL: Git usage

 Commits are considered “frequent” if they resemble incremental progress.
 This means that you are making progress in your assignment, and committing your progress as you go.
 This is in contrast to “text dumps”, where you make a lot of progress, and then commit all of it at once.

 You should really be aiming to commit once for every test case you pass.
 This is a good rule of thumb.
 If you pass a test case, commit.
 If you pass another test case, commit again.
 If you pass another test case, commit again.
 And so on.
+We acknowledge that sometimes a small edit to your code might cause a few test cases to pass.
+That’s fine, as we will have some lenience and understand that some assignments and test cases may behave in this way.
+The leniency we will decide on an assignment-by-assignment basis after we have done the marking, as this is the only way we can determine the leniency required.
+But you don’t have to worry about this, as long as you are making genuine progress and committing frequently, you will be fine.

 This is not just about getting marks.
 This is about good software development practice, and also demonstrating academic integrity.
 This also protects you if you made major changes to your code, and then you realise you made a mistake.
 If you committed frequently, you can easily revert to a previous commit.
 If you committed infrequently, you will have to undo a lot of work, and you might lose a lot of your work in the process.